beseven/tutorial/en/django_installation/instructions.md

 C:\Users\Name\djangogirls> myvenv\Scripts\activate
 ```

+> #### Note
+>
-> __NOTE:__ on Windows 10 you might get an error in the Windows PowerShell that says `execution of scripts is disabled on this system`.
+> on Windows 10 you might get an error in the Windows PowerShell that says `execution of scripts is disabled on this system`.
 In this case, open another Windows PowerShell with the "Run as Administrator" option.
 Then try typing the following command before starting your virtual environment:
 >
 >{% filename %}command-line{% endfilename %}
 >```